On the van der Waerden numbers w(2;3,t): Palindromes

 \subsection{Open problems}

-\begin{itemize} \item It seems the palindromic span can become arbitrarily large --- also in relative terms?
+The relation between ordinary and palindromic vdW-numbers are of special interest: \begin{itemize} \item It seems the palindromic span can become arbitrarily large --- also in relative terms?
 Perhaps the span shows a periodic behaviour, oscillating between small and large? \item Similar questions are to be asked for the gap.
-Does it attain value $0$ infinitely often? \item Properties of the hypergraphs $\pdarithp(t,n)$ seem to be of interest and non-trivial, starting with the estimation of the number of hyperedges and their sizes. \item Which structure of the palindromic problems makes them more amenable to conflict-driven SAT solvers than ordinary vdW-problems (see Subsection \ref{sec:remsatcomp})? \end{itemize}
+Does it attain value $0$ infinitely often? \end{itemize} Do the hypergraphs $\pdarithp(t,n)$ have interesting properties (more basic than their chromatic numbers)?
+A basic exercise would be to estimate the number of hyperedges and their sizes.
+In the subsequent Subsection \ref{sec:remsatcomp} we find data that SAT solvers behave rather different on palindromic vdW-problems (compared to ordinary problems).
+It seems that palindromic problems are more ``structured'' than ordinary problems --- can this be made more precise?
+Perhaps the hypergraphs $\pdarithp(t,n)$ show characteristic differences to the hypergraphs $\arithp(t,n)$, which could explain the behaviour of SAT solvers?